okd-project/okd-operator-pipeline/README.md

 kubectl create ns okd-team

 # assume you are logged into your kubernetes cluster
+# use `environments/overlays/kind` for a kind cluster
+# use  `environments/overlays/operate-first` on OperateFirst cluster
 kubectl apply -k environments/overlays/cicd

 # check that all resources have deployed
 kubectl get all -n okd-team
-# If not running on Kind, also check PVCs are available
 kubectl get pvc -n okd-team

 # once all pods are in the RUNNING status create a configmap as follows